Fiamma Benítez

-Fiamma Benítez Iannuzzi (born 19 June 2004), known mononymously as Fiamma, is a Spanish professional footballer who plays as a forward for Liga F club Atlético Madrid and the Spain women's national team.
+Fiamma Benítez Iannuzzi (born 19 June 2004), known mononymously as Fiamma, is a Spanish professional footballer who plays as a midfielder or forward for Liga F club Atlético Madrid and the Spain women's national team.

 Early life

 Fiamma was born in Dénia to Argentine parents.
 Her maternal grandfather was Italian.

 Club career

 Fiamma has played for Levante in Spain.
 She appeared in the professional 2021–22 Primera División for them.

 International career

 Fiamma was eligible to play for Spain, Italy or Argentina and had shown interest in playing for the latter.
 Representing the former, she won the 2022 UEFA Women's Under-19 Championship and the 2022 FIFA U-20 Women's World Cup and made her senior debut on 11 November 2022 as a 56th-minute substitution in a 7–0 friendly home win, coincidentally over Argentina.
 She became cap-tied to Spain when she played and scored in a UEFA Women's Nations League victory over Sweden in December 2023.